Paco644/GodotSteamBuildScript/README.md

 * Ensure your paths do not contain special characters (like `#`, `&`, `@`) as SCons or Git may fail.
 * Logs are saved to `build_log.txt` in the script folder for troubleshooting.
 * Works on Windows 11 with the above prerequisites installed.
+* Keep in mind that you do have to ship `steam_api64.dll` with the executable when exporting

 ---